fabacab/CTF/2017/BKP/cloud/Prudentialv2/README.md

 0000090: 7265 616d 0aff                           ream..
 ```

 Here we can see the binary values of the PDF data itself.
 It begins, [as all PDF files do](http://resources.infosecinstitute.com/pdf-file-format-basic-structure/), with a header that declares the version number of the PDF file format the rest of the document conforms to.
 In this case, it's `%PDF-1.3`, which we can see in the far right column of `xxd`'s output.
-Notice that as before, this right-most column simply represnts the *same* data as the middle set of columns, but converted into ASCII.
+Notice that as before, this right-most column simply represents the *same* data as the middle set of columns, but converted into ASCII.
 We can again prove this to ourselves by taking the very first character of the PDF header (which in this case is an ASCII `%`) and running it through `xxd` as before:

 ```sh
 $ echo -n '%' | xxd